 This model has some weaknesses (see below), but it does help us understand some important aspects of the relationship.
 Many apparent conflicts between science and religion occur because of a lack of understanding of the fundamental differences between the two.
 When someone claims that the Bible answers a scientific question, and another claims that science answers a question about God, the conflict immediately flares up.
 Many conflicts become enflamed because participants forget that Christianity and science do generally address very different questions.

 This model also reminds us that science is not the only source of knowledge.
 There are many sorts of questions that simply do not fall under the domain of science.
 Borrowing an example from the Rev. John Polkinghorne, there is more than one answer to the question of “Why is the water boiling in the tea kettle?”4 The scientific answer might be “the water is boiling because at this temperature it undergoes a phase transition from liquid to vapor.”
 Another acceptable, though nonscientific, answer is “the water is boiling because I put the kettle on the stove.”
 A third answer might be “the water is boiling because my prayer partner is coming over for tea.”
 None of the answers is wrong; rather, each gives a different perspective on the question.
 The scientific answer does not tell the whole story.
 Science cannot answer questions like “Is my friend trustworthy?” or “Is this poem well written?”
-Science is tremendously successful in understanding the physical world, but we should let that tempt us to think it can be used to understanding everything in life.
+Science is tremendously successful in understanding the physical world, but we should not let that tempt us to think it can be used to understand everything in life.

 Science cannot answer the question “Does God exist?”
 Some people argue that God’s existence is actually a scientific claim that could be tested like a chemical reaction.
 But science studies the natural world, not the supernatural.
 No amount of scientific testing or theorizing could prove or disprove the existence of a supernatural creator.
 The claim that “God exists” is a metaphysical one, not a claim about nature or physical laws